hate-bug/JUMP_IN_GAME/README.md

 		4. Jump_IN_View used to display the UI and collect users' gesture.
 		5. Jump_IN_Controller used to transfer user's input to internal methods.
 		6. Using Tuple to represent the location (x, y), (x1, y1, x2, y2)
+		7. Jump_IN_Crontroller captures user events from view and use ActionPerformed to notify the model.
+		8. Model return value to verify the backend has already done the change or not and then update to the view.